Paper on Cognitive Security accepted to the ACM Symposium on the Science of Security (HoTSoS)

 16 January 2020

-Work led by PhD student Chandan Akiti will be presented at AffCon 2020 in February 2020.
+Work led by Masters student Chandan Akiti will be presented at AffCon 2020 in February 2020.
 The team will compete in the Computational Linguistics Affect Understanding (Cl-Aff) Shared Task on modeling interactive affective responses.
 The team has developed a novel approach for the joint classification of self-disclosure and supportiveness in short text, leveraging BERT, LSTM and CNN neural networks.

 Dr. Rajtmajer and Dr. Shomir Wilson receive accelerator award for work on privacy and socioeconomic factors

 03 January 2020